 The Sack of Jerusalem

-Augustus commissioned to Virgil his main poem Aeneid, which established a link between the eastern world and Rome, by including among the Roman ancestors, Aeneas a Trojan prince.
+Augustus commissioned to Virgil his main poem Aeneid, which established a link between the Greek world and Rome, by including among the Roman ancestors, Aeneas, a Trojan prince.
 According to Virgil, Anchises, father of Aeneas, foretold the mission and the role of Rome.
 The prophecy was aimed at giving a legitimacy to the Roman rule.
-In his speech Anchises spelled out the future policy of the Roman Empire: Parcere subjectis et debellare superbos (be magnanimous with those who voluntarily accept your rule and destroy those who try to maintain their independence).
+In his speech Anchises spelled out the future policy of the Roman Empire: Parcere subiectis et debellare superbos (be magnanimous with those who voluntarily accept your rule and destroy those who try to maintain their independence).
 The harsh treatment of the Jewish rebellion can be explained as an application of this policy.

 Reliefs in the lower part of Arco di Settimio Severo

 We do not know if there were other reliefs on the lost part of the arch.
 A subject recurring in other Roman arches is the portrayal of prisoners of war.
-The arch of Arco di Settimio Severo has 24 reliefs showing with minor variations the same scene: a prisoner of war in the act of being directed by a Roman.
+Arco di Settimio Severo has 24 reliefs showing with minor variations the same scene: a prisoner of war in the act of being directed by a Roman.
 The repetition shows that the Romans knew that the impact on the viewer of seeing a prisoner of war was by far greater than that of seeing a killed enemy.

 Museo della CiviltÓ Romana (temporary exhibition at Mercati di Traiano): models of Roman triumphal arches; in the foreground: Arch of Caracalla at Cuicul (Djemila) in Algeria, an arch at Besanšon in France and the Arch of Hadrian in Athens